Are you planning a family beach day or headed on a beach vacation? Make it a stress-free and fun day out with these 20 Easy Beach Hacks for kids.

-Everything from what to pack to how to hide your valuables.
+You’ll learn what to do before you go to the beach, what to pack for the beach, a cool fitted sheet hack to keep sand off blanket, how to hide your valuables and more.
 Don’t just survive your next family beach day have a great time making fun family memories.

 This post contains affiliate links.
 If you choose to buy something using my link, I earn a small commission at no extra cost to you.
 For more information, see my disclaimer here.

 20 Beach Hacks to Survive a Family Beach Day